IHDCYH Institute Advisory Board Members – Biographies

 Chair, Sport Injury Prevention Research Centre

 The focus of Carolyn’s research program is the prevention of injuries in youth sport, with a focus also on concussion and adapted physical activity and sport for children and adolescents with disabilities; aimed to reduce the public health burden of injuries and their long-term consequences.
-She aims to evaluate targets for injury and concussion across policy and rules, training strategies, and personal protective equipment.
+She aims to evaluate targets for injury and concussion across policy and rules, training strategies, and personal protective equipment and management/rehabilitation.
 Carolyn is best known for her research program in injury and concussion risk in youth ice hockey including evaluation of policy related to body checking.
 In addition, her research associated with the development and evaluation of prevention strategies to decrease the risk of injuries in youth team sports and junior high school physical education has led to a significant public health impact in injury reduction in youth sport.

 In 2018, Carolyn was awarded a Canada Institutes for Health Research Foundation Grant (SHRed injuries – Surveillance in High Schools and Community Sport to Reduce Injuries and their Consequences in Youth).
 As nominated PI, her pan-Canadian multidisciplinary research team recently received significant funding from the National Football League Play Smart Play Safe Program for SHRed Concussions aimed to reduce the significant burden of concussions and their consequences in youth sport.
 Carolyn’s research priorities for moving upstream towards prevention to ensure the greatest public heath impact in reducing the burden of injuries and concussions and their consequences in youth.
 This includes the prevention of reduced levels of physical activity, overweight and obesity, early osteoarthritis, consequences of concussion, and chronic illness.
 Overarchingly, Carolyn aims to keep kids participating in the sports they love.